 The first studio wasn’t even mine, it was a studio of a fashion Photographer I met in the middle 80s.
 His studio was in a combination office and apartment building.
 He lived in the apartment above, but the office was separate from the studio.
-The next studio was when I went to SCCC for their commercial photography program in the late 80s.
-The first year … Continue reading Studio history…
+The next studio was when I went to Seattle Central Community College for their commercial photography program in the late 80s. … Continue reading Studio history…

 Starfish Studios: Retrospective Back in 2008 I was a member of Starfish Studios… I was only there for a month, and this was mainly because the studio had no heat (space heater) and its windows didn’t shut (suicide windows).
 Other than that, I would have loved to stay longer at Starfish Studios because the building was the famous 619 Western building in the heart of … Continue reading 2 Shows this April!